jrdi/WeatherLess/README.md

 ##Results

-They are the results using set of 60 images of Catalonia sector (r14c20) from year day 100 to 160.
+There are the results using MODIS set of 60 images of Catalonia sector (r14c20) from year day 100 to 160 of 2013.

 ###Final image

 ![Result](results.png)

-###Some used images

 ###Performance